Drama

 The department has 2 members of staff and two technicians:

-• Mrs Helen McGovern - Head of drama
+• Mrs McGovern - Head of Drama

-• Miss Rachel Barratt – Drama teacher
+• Miss Cumes – Drama teacher

 • Mr Dryburgh – Creative Arts Technician